There are a few effective steps that can help your organization to put your risk on a ransomware attack very low or even not existing.

 WESTPOLE can help you with each of the steps listed above, including offering immutable object storage in the WESTPOLE cloud.
 This keeps your data in Belgium at all times, and moreover in a multi-cluster setup.

 WESTPOLE is continually investing in the expansion of its specialization in Managed Security Services.
-Steven Maieu and Dirk De Boeck are respectively IT Operations Manager and Director Managed Services Benelux.
+Want to know more?
+We are happy to help and answer all of your questions.